rackerlabs/rackspace-how-to/content/account-management/private_cloud_default.md

 The Grant Perform Volume Maintenance Task privilege improves performance when creating or extending database files, but can allow deleted content to be access by an unauthorized user.

-Enable 'Grant Performance Volume Maintenance Task privilege to SQL Server Database Engine Service'?
+- Enable 'Grant Performance Volume Maintenance Task privilege to SQL Server Database Engine Service'?
 Yes or No

-Domain: WORKGROUP, unless specified / "intensive" domain for Intensive SLA
+- Domain: WORKGROUP, unless specified / "intensive" domain for Intensive SLA

 |                                |                                  |
 |--------------------------------|----------------------------------|
 |Windows Cluster Defaults|   |
 |Cluster Configuration| Active orPassive |
 |Clustered File Share Required | No  |
 |Domain Setup for Clustering | Customer AD |

+&nbsp;

 |                                |                                  |
 |--------------------------------|----------------------------------|